-A recommendation based on efficiency, support, responsiveness and organization is much more valuable as to which attorney can best help you in your case.
+Remember that a recommendation based on efficiency, support, responsiveness, and organization is much more valuable when deciding which attorney can best assist you with your case.

 5) Referral From Another Lawyer

-You may have an attorney friend that you can trust to make a recommendation.
+You may have a friend who is also an attorney that you can trust to make a reliable recommendation for you.
 However, there are pros and cons to hiring an attorney based on the recommendation of another attorney.

-A fair question to ask the attorney who refers you to someone else is “What’s in it for you?”
-Will they receive a referral fee?
-You should be concerned if thee is no discussion or mention that the attorney making the referral expects to receive a referral fee ranging from 10 to 25 percent.
+A fair question to ask the attorney who refers you to someone else is, “What’s in it for you?”
+Will that attorney receive a referral fee?
+You should be concerned if there is no discussion of or mention that the attorney making the referral expects to receive a referral fee ranging from 10 to 25 percent.

-Overall, I think the best advice when considering hiring an attorney is to first truly understand what the cost structure and to have some solid understanding of your case and the risks involved.
-It is also important to understand the experience, background and motivations of all parties involved in your case.
+Overall, I think the best advice when considering whether or not to hire an attorney is to take the time to truly understand the cost structure, and to have a strong understanding of your case and the risks involved.
+It is also very critical to understand the experience, background, and motivations of all parties involved in your case.